 The dedication that this young activist has shown to her campaign to keep the UK in the EU is inspiring and has motivated many to join the movement.
 If you do not already follow Madeleina @albawhitewolf then you will be impressed and amazed at the pace and passion with which she tackles each week.

 Madeleina has performed her protest songs at events across the UK and Europe, including: Strasbourg, Frankfurt, Berlin, Brussels, Gdansk & Nice.
 Although travel expenses are usually covered, most of these events are organised by local groups or crowdfunded organisations so she does not charge a performance fee.
 We are hoping to record some of her songs professionally in a studio to release on iTunes and Spotify.

-We Are Europe - Performed @ Opener Festival
+We Are Europe - Performed @ Opener Festival , Poland

 Madeleina recently crowdfunded over £5000 to print and distribute copies of her #24ReasonstoRemain posters and booklets for the local Remain groups to distribute at their street stalls across the country.